noaOrMlnx/sonic-buildimage/dockers/doc/counters_enable_redesign.md

     { port: [admin_status, oper_status] }
     for all ports received from config_db. oper_status will be initialized as an empty string.

-- Initialize an internal counter with 0.

-- Start listen to events from APP DB, PORT_TABLE, LAG_MEMBER_TABLE.
+- Start listen to events from APP DB, PORT_TABLE, LAG_TABLE.

     For each event arriving:
     - If Port table doesn't have "PortConfigDone" key, delete the event and continue to the next one.
     - If the current oper_status of the port equals to the expected, remove the port from the list.

+- In order to handle changes of changing port's state, or using DPC capabilities,

+    listen to events from config_db, PORT & PORTCHANNEL tables. for each event arriving:
+    - If a port state has been changed, change it in the internal data structure.
+    - If a port/portchannel was added, add it to the internal data structure with the status.
+    - If a port/portchannel was deleted, remove it from the internal data structure.
+    - If a delete operation was performed to one of the ports inside the internal data structure - remove the port.

 Eventually, when the list is empty, enable the counters.

 NOTE: The daemon will also start a timer in order to be able to enable counters even if one of the ports is not stable.
 If after 3 minutes (180 seconds), the counters were not enabled yet, enable counters.
+The timer will be running in a thread.